Sidorakh/wasm-bridge/1.1.1/getting-started.md

 ## Exporting

-To export a game with included libraries, you need to entire you click `Export as ZIP` when exporting your GameMaker game on the WASM target.
+To export a game with included libraries, you need to ensure you click `Export as ZIP` when exporting your GameMaker game on the WASM target.